Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Tips for Child-Proofing and Keeping Your House Safe for an Autistic Child

 Household safety is one of the primary concerns of all parents.
-This is a concern that tends to escalate when babies start to crawl around the house, and baby-proofing the home becomes a priority for parents.
+This concern tends to escalate when babies start to crawl around the house, and baby-proofing the home becomes a priority for parents.

 Home safety for an autistic child comes with the same concerns.
-However, unique risks also mean typical house safety concerns become more serious based on your child’s individual nature.
+However, unique risks also mean that typical house safety concerns can become more serious, based on your child’s individual nature.

 In this article, we are going to look at the unique challenges in creating an autism-friendly house, why autistic children may need extra home security, and how to appropriately child-proof your home for your autistic child.

-As a result of this, typical child-proofing concerns can become more serious depending on what your child is interested in.
+As a result of this, typical safe-proofing concerns can become more serious depending on what your child is interested in.
 Some of the biggest concerns can include:

 • Sensory fixation on water, fire, fans, or other items.